is a common misconception that humankind began to think of sex

 existential progenitors.
 From their direct issue he find himself

-thrown into a world where and when after 1.9 million years of
+thrown into a world where and when after 1.9 million earth years

 better understand the emergence and implications of sentience